metal3-io/metal3-io.github.io/try-it.md

 - `03_launch_mgmt_cluster.sh` - Launches a management cluster using `minikube` or `kind` and runs the `baremetal-operator` on that cluster.

-- `04_verify.sh` - Runs a set of tests that verify that the deployment completed successfully.
+- `04_verify.sh` - Runs a set of tests that verify that the deployment was completed successfully.

-When the environment setup is completed, you should be able to see `BareMetalHost` (`bmh`) objects in Ready state.
+When the environment setup is completed, you should be able to see the `BareMetalHost` (`bmh`) objects in the Ready state.

 ### 1.3.
 Tear Down